Welcome to The DataJam!

 DataJam Newsletter

 Welcome to The DataJam Download, your monthly guide to all things DataJam!
-Dive into the world of high school data projects with us, where we keep you in the loop from September through June.
+Dive into the world of high school and community college data projects with us, where we keep you in the loop from September through June.

 Stay on track with insights into where your team should be in the DataJam project process.
 We'll guide you through every step of the way, ensuring you're on the right path to success.